rhastie/build-nmos-cpp/README.md

 The nmos-cpp container includes implementations of the NMOS Node, Registration and Query APIs, and the NMOS Connection API.
 It also included a NMOS Browser Client/Controller in JavaScript and a DNS-SD API which aren't part of the specifications.

+## Container Testing and supported architectures

-## JT-NM Tested
+### JT-NM Tested

 [<img alt="JT-NM Tested 03/20 NMOS & TR-1001-1 Controller" src="images/jt-nm-org_tested_NMOS-TR-CONTROLLERS_03-20_badge.png?raw=true" height="120" align="right"/>](https://jt-nm.org/jt-nm_tested/)[<img alt="JT-NM Tested 03/20 NMOS & TR-1001-1" src="images/jt-nm-org_self-tested_NMOS-TR_03-20_badge.png?raw=true" height="120" align="right"/>](https://jt-nm.org/jt-nm_tested/)

-The Mellanox docker container has now passed the stringent testing required by JT-NM for both Registries and Controllers.
+The Mellanox NMOS docker container has now passed the stringent testing required by JT-NM for both Registries and Controllers.
 The container was tested whilst running on a Mellanox Spectrum/Spectrum-2 switch using the Onyx Docker subsystem.
 You can access the [JT-NM testing matrix here](https://www.jt-nm.org/documents/JT-NM_Tested_Catalog_NMOS-TR-1001_Full-Online-2020-05-12.pdf).

 In addition, the container has been successfully tested in AMWA Networked Media Incubator workshops.

-## Tested Platforms and CPU Architectures
+### Tested Platforms and supported CPU Architectures

 The Dockfile in this repository is designed so that if needed it can be run under the Docker Experimental BuildX CLI feature set.
 The container is published for the follow CPU Architectures: